Franklin College Board of Trustees Executive Committee

 Alumnus, Class of ’65

-Robert became a board member in 1994; he serves on the Development, Finance and Honorary Degrees committees.
+Rob became a board member in 1994; he serves as treasurer.
+Rob also chairs the finance committee and serves on the development/public affairs and investment committees.
 He holds a bachelor’s degree in economics from Franklin College and a law degree from Indiana University School of Law (Indianapolis).
 He is a practicing attorney and has served as a Franklin city judge since 1972.
-Robert has for many years volunteered as a timekeeper for the Franklin College men’s basketball team.
-Franklin College awarded Robert an Alumni Citation in 1991.
-He resides in Franklin, Ind.
+Rob has for many years volunteered as a timekeeper for the Franklin College men’s basketball team.
+Franklin College awarded Rob an Alumni Citation in 1991.
+He is a resident of Franklin, Indiana.

 John R. Talley